Practice Review – Managing lipids: statins revisited

 - points of reflection to support you in your professional development and quality improvement by providing you with an opportunity to reflect on your current practice.

 The information on this page is provided to help you interpret your data.
-Read this information alongside your individual feedback report.
+Read this information alongside your individual report.

 How has your prescribing of ezetimibe changed over time?

 There are approximately 38,000 new patients starting ezetimibe each year in Australia.
 In general, most ezetimibe use is ezetimibe added to a statin.1

 Figure 1: Read an accessible version of this graph